Drug Conviction Consequences

 Students who are convicted of possession or sale of drugs may regain eligibility for Title IV funding in a number of ways:

 You automatically regain eligibility the day after the period of ineligibility ends.
-The 2014-15 Student Aid Eligibility Worksheet for FAFSA Question 23 can help you determine when your period of ineligibility will end.
+The 2020-21 FAFSA, Question 23 can help you determine when your period of ineligibility will end.

 You may also regain eligibility for Title IV funds when you successfully complete a qualified drug rehabilitation program.
 An acceptable drug rehabilitation program must include at least 2 unannounced drug tests and be qualified to receive funds from a federal, state or local government or from a federally or state-licensed insurance company; or be administered or recognized by a federal, state or local government agency or court, or a federally or state-licensed hospital, health clinic or medical doctor.